samlipworth/ecoli_mic_arg/README.md

-# ecoli_mic_arg
+# Estimating the effect of antimicrobial resistance genes on minimum inhibitory concentration in Escherichia coli
-A repository to accompany the paper "Estimating the effect of antimicrobial resistance genes on minimum inhibitory concentration in Escherichia coli"
+A repository to accompany the above paper.